Denizhan-Yigitbas/Covid_Homeless/README.md

 Output: <br>

-Assuming hotels house 2 people per room, use 1 employees per 10 rooms used for the homeless, and inflate the minimum wage for their state by 10.0% for each employee:<br>
+Assuming hotels house 2 people per room, use 1 employees per 10 rooms used for the homeless, inflate the miniumum wage for thier state by 10.0% for each employee, and are compensated $72.05 per night per room: <br>

 The total durational cost and percent of the passed 2 trillion dollar stimulus bill would be as follows:<br>